A tray full of an assortment of chopped vegetables, ground chicken filling, a head of butter lettuce, and pickled red cabbage.

-Appetizers, Homemade Takeout, Mains
+Appetizers, Homemade Takeout

 PF Chang’s Copycat Lettuce Wraps